Teacher Spotlight: Johanna in China

-I travelled to Dongguan, China in autumn 2016 for an internship at an international company.
+I traveled to Dongguan, China in autumn 2016 for an internship at an international company.
 As a way of “giving back” to the company, I offered to teach those employees who were less proficient in English.
 My contact person at the company was very enthusiastic and helped to organize the classes prior to my arrival.
 Therefore, I did not teach at a language school or amongst other teachers.
 This made it a unique, challenging, and absolutely unforgettable experience.

 How did you like teaching adults?

 It was my first time teaching English to adults (I taught at a high school in Tanzania for several weeks), so I had to take on quite a bit of responsibility and exude all the confidence I could muster up.
 The English level of my students was much lower than what I had prepared to deal with.
 One of my three groups was a seven-student beginners class.
 Considering I speak no Chinese, I relied mostly on my miming skills to convey my ideas to the students.
 After my first day teaching each of my three groups for an hour, I was exhausted, overwhelmed and unsure of how to continue.

 One of Johanna’s English groups after their last lesson

 What happened next?

 Over the five weeks I spent in Dongguan, I adjusted the lesson plans and activities to my students’ level and – voila! – it became easier with every lesson.
 Approaching the lessons with ease and humor helped my students and me immensely.
 While most were hesitant to answer questions in the first lessons, my students were engaged and full of jokes and laughter by my second week at the company.
 Creating a light atmosphere from day one made my lessons more enjoyable for me, too.
 I never stressed about activities not turning out the way I had hoped.
 Instead, I used my students’ feedback to adjust future classes.

 A weekend hike in one of Dongguan’s inner-city parks with Johanna, her colleagues, and their kids